Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: Introduction

-As we detail in Sections~\ref{sec:hybrid-normal-order} and~\ref{sec:hybrid-applicative-order}, the words uniform and hybrid originate in \cite{Ses02} where they are introduced informally and closely to the concept of in/dependence on a subsidiary big-step evaluator in a natural semantics, what we call uniform/hybrid \emph{style}.
-We relied on the style concept in \cite{GNG10,GPN13,GNMN13,GNS14} and distinguished it from the style-independent property in \cite{GPN14} which we called uniform/hybrid `in its nature' (rather convolutedly).
-Our unsatisfactory definition and terminology may explain the exclusive focus on style in later work on hybrid strategies (Section~\ref{sec:uniform-vs-hybrid}).
-From this paper on we propose to use the `style' suffix with more precision for definitional devices and use uniform/hybrid by itself for a property of a strategy.
-As explained in \cite{GPN14} and elaborated in Section~\ref{sec:uniform-vs-hybrid}, the distinction is essential because, depending on the type of device, it may be possible to write uniform-style devices for hybrid strategies by hiding the subsidiary devices, or to write hybrid-style devices for uniform strategies by concocting spurious subsidiary devices.
+As we detail in Sections~\ref{sec:hybrid-normal-order} and~\ref{sec:hybrid-applicative-order}, the uniform/hybrid notion was introduced by \cite{Ses02} in the context of big-step evaluators in natural semantics, to respectively indicate the in/dependence on subsidiary big-step evaluators---what we call \emph{style}.
+We relied on the style concept in \cite{GNG10,GPN13,GNMN13,GNS14} and distinguished it from the style-independent property of a strategy in \cite{GPN14}, redundantly referring to a uniform/hybrid strategy as `uniform/hybrid in its nature'.
+Hereafter, we use `style' for definitional devices and use `uniform/hybrid' by itself for a property of a strategy.

-In \cite{GPN14} we formalised uniform/hybrid strategy using small-step context-based reduction semantics \cite{Fel87,FFF09}.
-Since we wish to improve on \cite{GPN14}, in Section \ref{sec:uniform-vs-hybrid} we switch temporarily to that small-step definitional device and arrive at an improved definition from illustrative examples, rather than define the concept first and then illustrate it with examples.
+In \cite{GPN14} we formalised uniform/hybrid strategy using small-step context-based reduction semantics \cite{Fel87,FH92,FFF09}.
+Since we wish to improve on \cite{GPN14}, in Section~\ref{sec:uniform-vs-hybrid} we switch temporarily to that small-step definitional device and arrive at an improved definition from illustrative examples, rather than define the concept first and then illustrate it with examples.

-We introduce in this paper the concept of a \emph{balanced} (opposite, \emph{unbalanced}) hybrid strategy.
+We introduce in this paper the concept of a \emph{balanced} (opposite, \emph{unbalanced}) hybrid strategy (Definition~\ref{def:balanced}).
 This concept is required for the equivalence proof by LWF.
-A hybrid strategy uses the subsidiary to evaluate the operator $M$ in applications $MN$ to obtain a redex $(\lambda x.B)N$.
-A balanced hybrid is either a non-strict hybrid (does not evaluate $N$) or a strict hybrid that uses the subsidiary to evaluate $N$.
+A hybrid strategy always uses a subsidiary to evaluate the operator $M$ in applications $MN$ to obtain a redex $(\lambda x.B)N$.
+A balanced hybrid is either a non-strict hybrid (does not evaluate $N$) or is a strict hybrid that uses the subsidiary to evaluate $N$.

-\item [C5 Structuring of the strategy space] We structure the strategy space using the uniform/hybrid property as an orthogonal criterion, and structure the uniform and hybrid subspaces according to the weakness, strictness, and headness properties of strategies considered as a triple.
+\item \textbf{Structuring of the strategy space.} We structure the strategy space using the uniform/hybrid dichotomy as an orthogonal criterion, and structure the uniform and hybrid subspaces according to the weakness, strictness, and headness properties of strategies considered as a triple.